justinkambic/justinkambic.github.io/_posts/2018-01-04-introduction-to-d3.markdown

     .attr("height", d => height - yScale(d) + "px");
 {% endhighlight %}

-Whoa!
 What is happening here?
 Let's break it down line by line:
 * [selectAll](https://github.com/d3/d3-selection#selection_selectAll): this function returns any elements matching the selection criteria, and adds an element for each data point that doesn't have a match.
-In our case, we don't have any `rect` elements yet, so we're going to add one for each element of our data set.
+In our case, we don't have any `rect` elements yet, so we're going to add one for all the elements in our data set.
 * [data](https://github.com/d3/d3-selection#selection_data): allows us to specify the data we will use for the elements we're creating.
 * [enter](https://github.com/d3/d3-selection#selection_enter): this will get us a collection of any nodes we've selected, and placeholders for nodes that don't have a match.
 * [append](https://github.com/d3/d3-selection#selection_append): creates a new `rect` element for each element of our data set.
 * [attr](https://github.com/d3/d3-selection#selection_attr): allows us to edit attributes of each element we're creating.

-We're almost done, we just have one more thing to take care of.
+We're almost done, we have one more thing to do.

 #### Styling the Chart
 We want to give our chart some spiffy styles so it will be beautiful.
 Create a new stylesheet file under the `public` directory called `bar-chart.js`.